qiskit-community/ffsim/README.md

 Installing ffsim from source requires the following system dependencies:

 - A Rust compiler.
 See [these instructions](https://www.rust-lang.org/tools/install).
 - A BLAS implementation.
-On macOS, ffsim uses the [Accelerate](https://developer.apple.com/documentation/accelerate) framework that is included with the operating system.
-On Linux, you can try installing [OpenBLAS](https://www.openblas.net/) using your system package manager:
+  - On macOS, ffsim uses the [Accelerate](https://developer.apple.com/documentation/accelerate) framework that is included with the operating system, so no action is required.
+  - On Linux, ffsim uses [OpenBLAS](https://www.openblas.net/).
+You may be able to install it using your system package manager:
     - Arch Linux:

       ```bash
       sudo pacman -S blas-openblas
       ```

     - Fedora:

       ```bash
       sudo dnf install openblas-devel
       ```

     - Ubuntu:

       ```bash
       sudo apt install libopenblas-dev
       ```

 Once these dependencies are satisfied, ffsim can be installed by running the command